Priyadarshini Mattoo: The murder

-Trial Court Judgment
+Trial Court judgment

 Delivering the ironical and widely criticized judgment in the trial court proceedings in 1999, the Additional Sessions Judge.
 G.P.
 Thareja said of Santosh, that though he knew that "he is the man who committed the crime," he was forced to acquit him, giving him the benefit of doubt.

 In a 450-page judgment the judge came down heavily on the role of Delhi Police; "There has been particular inaction by Delhi Police", he said, while commenting that the accused’s father may have used his official position to influence the agencies.
 "The influence of the father has been there in the matter and there was deliberate inaction" (at the time his father was second in command of the police forces in Delhi).

 The helmet was found with a shattered visor - however, the evidence was so poorly presented that the defense was able to discount it.

 He further stated that the rule of law doesn’t seem to apply to the children of those who enforce it.

 The Delhi police according to the judge, attempted to assist the accused during the investigation and trial.
 "Lalit Mohan, the Inspector was instrumental in creating false evidence and false defense for the accused.
 The witnesses of the police including a Sub-Inspector deposed falsely".

 The judgment held the CBI responsible for unfair investigation and failure to produce Virender Prasad, Mattoo’s household help, which resulted in the obstruction of justice.
 The police had claimed Prasad had gone missing and was not traceable, yet in the aftermath, a journalist could easily find him in his Bihar village.

 The judge added that the CBI fabricated the DNA test in the rape case as it was not obtained in accordance with the judicial procedure and could not, therefore, be admitted in evidence in view of Section 45 of the Indian Evidence Act.

 The "state had failed to bring home the charge of rape against the accused", and while indicting Santosh as "the man who committed the crime", the judge was constrained to acquit him, because of "the benefit of the doubt".

-High Court Appeal
+High Court appeal

 Following a public outcry, the CBI then appealed the district court's verdict in Delhi High Court on 29 February 2000.
 Initially, the trial was not a priority, and there was no presentation of evidence or hearings in the Delhi High Court well into 2006.
-However, intense public scrutiny was mounted in the case after the acquittals in the Jessica Lal case, with Priyadarshini's aged father Chaman Lal Matoo making frequent appearances on TV, bringing the judiciary under intense pressure.
+However, intense public scrutiny was mounted in the case after the acquittals in the Jessica Lal case, with Priyadarshini's aged father Chaman Lal Mattoo making frequent appearances on TV, bringing the judiciary under intense pressure.